influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/anti-entropy.md

 Once you have successfully run the `influxd-ctl update-data` command, you are free to shut down the retired node without causing any interruption to the cluster.
-The anti-entropy process will continue copying the appropriate shards from the remaining replicate in the cluster.
+The anti-entropy process will continue copying the appropriate shards from the remaining replicas in the cluster.

 ## Changes to the AE Service in v1.6